bstarika/Javascript-Projects/README.md

 Familiarized use of jQuery.

+Coded an XML document with XML DOM parsers/objects using the text string.

 Differentiated arguments from parameters when creating subprograms.

 Learned how to leverage AJAX to send a request to server, receive, and update data for browsers/users to use.